-Hang Gliding, Parasailing, Zorbing, Parachuting/Skydiving, and Untethered Hot-Air Ballooning are sports that also have inconsistent safety regulations, inconsistency of facilitation, and specific insurance implications or exclusions.
+Hang Gliding, Parasailing, Zorbing, Parachuting/Skydiving, and Untethered Hot Air Ballooning are sports that also have inconsistent safety regulations, inconsistency of facilitation, and specific insurance implications or exclusions.
 These are activities that carry a significant risk of bodily injury.
 Insurance carriers with knowledge of these activities, from a loss experience perspective, view them as a high safety risk, meaning they see frequent and/or severe accidents associated with these sports.

 Privately Owned Aircraft.
-Flying in privately owned aircraft is a very clear exclusion under GSUSA and (most) councils' commercial general liability insurance policies.
+Flying in a privately owned aircraft is a very clear exclusion under GSUSA and (most) councils' commercial general liability insurance policies.
 In the event of an incident involving an aircraft accident, your council would be financially liable for potential liability and resulting lawsuits.
 Even with a specific non-owned aviation liability policy (if your council purchases this type of policy, which it may not), a private plane is a separate and distinct insurable interest (compared to a professional chartered aircraft tour).
 In other words, even under non-owned aviation insurance, privately owned and/or operated planes are often excluded.

 Outdoor Trampolines.
 Outdoor trampolines, particularly those with stilted metal frames, pose a high risk of injury.
 The activity can result in sprains and fractures in the arms or legs-as well as potentially serious head and neck injuries.
-The risk of injury is high in the case of children that the American Academy of Pediatrics strongly discourages the use of trampolines at home.
+The risk of injury is so high in the case of children that the American Academy of Pediatrics strongly discourages the use of trampolines at home.
 Outdoor trampoline park injuries also are an area of emerging concern.
 Indoor trampolines in a confined padded indoor facility with higher supervision are far safer, but still not recommend for children under six years old.
-See for reference: AAOS
+For reference see: AAOS: American Academy of Orthopedic Surgeons.

 Paintball Tag.
 Paintball tag is offered in specialized parks where participants shoot pellets of paint at each other throughout an obstacle course, woods, or maze.
 The pressure used in a paintball gun is quite strong.
-When hit by a paintball pellet, a girl is certain to experience some pain, swelling, and perhaps a bruise or welt for a couple of days.
-Shooting a girl with a paintball pellet is likely to cause a minor injury and has the potential to cause a more serious injury to eyes, mouth, ears, and throat.
-For these reasons, paintball tag is prohibited Target paintball shooting, however, is permitted.
+When hit by a paintball pellet, a person is certain to experience some pain, swelling, and perhaps a bruise or welt for a couple of days.
+Shooting someone with a paintball pellet is likely to cause a minor injury but has the potential to cause a more serious injury to eyes, mouth, ears, and throat.
+For these reasons, paintball tag is prohibited.
+Target paintball shooting, however, is permitted.

 Hunting.
 Hunting is a sport that requires handling firearms in the wilderness, high maturity levels, and the availability of expert guides.
-Shooting accidents are not uncommon during hunting trips.
-This is also a sport which rarely, if ever, comes up as a requested activity.
-A very large majority of councils do not commonly hunt or request hunting trips.
+Shooting accidents are common during hunting trips.
+This is also a sport which rarely, if ever, is presented as an activity that members are interested in.

 Jet Skis, Motor Bikes, ATVs, Snow Mobiles and Electric Scooters.
-Jet skiing, motor biking, and riding snow mobiles, ATVs and electronic scooters are prohibited due to the extremely high incidence of serious injury involved.
+Jet skiing, motor biking, and riding snow mobiles, ATVs, and electronic scooters are prohibited due to the extremely high incidence of serious injury involved.
 Most insurance carriers are not comfortable with these activities due to poor accident history.
 Insurance companies require that an operator hold a valid driver's license.
 Adults and children riding on the back of motor bikes and jet skis as passengers are exposed to a high risk of serious injury with no active opportunity to actually learn the skill.